jsdf/pce/README.md

 ## Installing from npm

-PCE.js is available from npm as a [browserify](http://github.com/substack/node-browserify) compatible node packages.
+PCE.js is available from npm as a set of [browserify](http://github.com/substack/node-browserify) compatible node packages.

 There is one for each emulator build:
 - [pcejs-macplus](npmjs.org/package/pcejs-macplus) - Mac Plus